How to fail at real estate in 5 easy steps

 Without one, you’ll be guessing at what it will take to meet them.
 And, in case you missed it, guessing doesn’t cut it (does the word “Zestimate” ring a bell?).
 With a new year ahead of us, now is the perfect time to either tweak last year’s plan or create your first one.
 NAR offers the Field Guide to Writing a Business Plan and Quickbooks offers tips as well.

-Pay close attention to the for your business.
+Pay close attention to the marketing plan for your business.
 If you need tips, check out realtor.org’s marketing plan or the one from Florida marketing agency owner Jordan Scheltgen at inman.com.
 Turns out, it doesn’t take planning to fail at real estate – don’t become a statistic.

 3. Spend all your time chasing buyers – a key step to fail at real estate